bioscan-ml/bioscan-clip/README.md

 python scripts/inference_and_eval.py 'model_config=lora_vit_lora_barcode_bert_lora_bert_5m'
 ```

-## Experiment with INSECT dataset.
+## For BZSL experiment with the INSECT dataset.
 TODO add some acknowledgement about the INSECT dataset.
 Also, the description of the BZSL experiments should be added.

 To download unprocessed INSECT dataset, you can reference [BZSL](https://github.com/sbadirli/Fine-Grained-ZSL-with-DNA) or: